rackspace/php-opencloud/doc/services/autoscale/webhooks.rst

 Setup
 -----

-.. include:: service.sample.rst

-Finally, in order to interact with webhooks, you must first retrieve the details of the group and scaling policy you want to execute:
+In order to interact with webhooks, you must first retrieve the details of the group and scaling policy you want to execute:

 .. code-block:: php